Plants we all know how good they are for us.

 When preparing your meals try not smother it with any ingredients that fall into the above list.
 Example of this may be a fruit salad which is great on its own but once lathered with a Greek yogurt and drizzled with honey it will offset the nutritional content.

-We got loads of information coming your way so sign up to the newsletter and download your free Shape guide here to get started
+We got loads of information coming your way so stay tuned

-*please see a doctor before making any dietary changes
+*Please consult a doctor before making any major dietary changes